JeanGoetten/COVID19-Lockdown-Costs/README.md

 ### Method:

-The initial equation considers that the costs of a quarantine can result in economic losses that - exceeding the costs of loss of productive capacity, will cause social problems that would result in greater future losses, typical of economic depression scenarios.
+The initial equation considers that the aftereffects of a quarantine could result in economic losses that - exceeding the costs of losing productive capacity, would lead to social problems that could result in greater long-term losses, caracteristic of economic depression scenarios.

 ```
 Ti = Cpcp <= Cedi * D